netdata/learn/docs/cloud/manage/sign-in.md

 passwordless.
 Sign in via email uses a time-sensitive link that authenticates your browser, and Google/GitHub both use OAuth to associate your email address with a Netdata Cloud account.

+No matter the method, your Netdata Cloud account is based around your email address.
+Every time you sign in to Cloud with a different email address, you create a new account.
+Read more about [switching between methods](#switch-between-sign-in-methods).

-We do not support username+password authentication.
+Netdata Cloud does not support username+password authentication.

 When you first sign in to a new account, you are directed through the Netdata Cloud onboarding process.
 See the [get started guide](/docs/cloud/get-started) for details.